 Untitled Gentlemen is a series of fictional portraits created using anonymous faces from contemporary barbershop hairstyle posters, combined with figures from discarded studio photographs.

 Through interventions in these found photographs, this work explores representations and constructions of identity in portraiture, while appropriating value to images and individuals who are otherwise overlooked.

-Existing between the real and artificial, these images are made effective by creating an expressive ambiguity in an unexpected context.
-In subverting the meaning and expectations of the traditional studio portrait, the images create an unknown narrative and visual tension that play with the viewer’s perception of the work.
+Existing between the real and artificial, these images subvert the meaning and expectations of the traditional studio portrait, creating an unknown narrative and expressive ambiguity in an unexpected context.

-I am interested in shifting the frame of how we encounter and interpret images to investigate the meaning and construction of the photographic image.
-This work aims to encourage the viewer to reflect upon their own interpretation and projection of identity in the photograph.
+I am interested in shifting the frame of how we encounter and interpret images to investigate the meaning and construction of the photograph.
+This series encourages the viewer to reflect upon ideas of representation and projections of identity in photography.

 Erica Allen is a Brooklyn based artist originally from Oakland, California.
 She received her MFA in Photography, Video and Related Media from the School of Visual Arts.
 Awards for her work also include the Aaron Siskind Scholarship, Daylight Photo Awards Juror’s choice and residency at the Vermont Studio Center.
 Her work has been featured in the Visual Arts Journal, Photograph, The New Yorker, Marie Claire, Outlook, PDN, Zing and Esopus magazine.
 She has exhibited at The Center for Fine Art Photography, The Camera Club of New York, The Center for Photography at Woodstock, with the Humble Arts Foundation and Higher Pictures.
 Untitled Gentlemen is included in the Beinecke Library collection at Yale University.
 She more here.